skrub-data/skrub/doc/skrub_pipeline.rst

 >>> c.skb.eval({"a": 3, "b": 2})
 5

-Composing expressions
+Composing DataOps
 ~~~~~~~~~~~~~~~~~~~~~

-We create complex expressions by applying operations to simpler ones (like
+We create complex DataOps by applying operations to simpler ones (like
 variables).
 As the operations are replayed on the actual data when the pipeline
 runs, we can use (most of) the operations that are valid for the types we will
 pass to the pipeline.